How to bet on College Football: Best sportsbook apps, promos for Army-Navy Game

-How and where to bet on college football: Best sportsbook promos, betting apps for Army-Navy Game, LA Bowl
+How and where to bet on college football: Best sportsbook promos, betting apps for Army-Navy, LA Bowl

 Here's how to bet on the Army vs. Navy Game and Washington vs. Boise State at the LA Bowl on Saturday